MindFreeze/hassio-axpert/README.md

 This is a Hassio addon to monitor [voltronic axpert inverters](http://www.voltronicpower.com/oCart2/index.php?route=product/product&product_id=123) through USB and publish the data as JSON to an MQTT broker.
 It publishes the data to 2 topics:
 - 'power/axpert' for the parallel data (some of these values seem to be only for the connected inverter even though they are returned by the parallel data command)
-- 'power/axpert1' for the data from the connected inverter
+- 'power/axpert{sn}' for the data from the connected inverter (configurable, {sn} is replaced with the serial number of the inverter)

 You can then configure the sensors in Home Assistant like this:
 ```